darrellpratt/whitepapers/2014/DockerAssesment.md

 ### The Docker Client

 The docker client is run through the docker cli.
-This command acts as a client to the dockerd process which has the responsiblity of controlling the actual container
+This command acts as a client to the dockerd process which has the responsiblity of controlling the actual container.
+Below are the list of command options for the docker cli.

 ```
 docker